Miss Amelia Lands a Duke

 “Please, do not be afraid.
 I’m relatively decent at keeping secrets.”
 He hoped he sounded reassuring enough to entice her to stay.

-She searched his expression for sincerity and apparently found him sincere enough not to be afraid of him.
+She searched his expression for sincerity and apparently found him honest enough not to be afraid of him.
 Probably not wise on her part.
 If she only knew what he was thinking.

 “I’m sure you are discreet,” she said, “up until the moment you let it slip, accidentally, of course.
 I would rather avoid the calamitous events that would then ensue.
 So, I believe I will keep my own counsel for now.
 Thank you.”